 News & Events

-We usually meet on the last Wednesday of every month.
+We usually meet monthly during the academic year.
 These meetings are designed to build interpersonal connections and community, inform members about the work done by our committees in the previous month, and provide opportunities for learning and collaboration.
 All interested students, faculty, clinicians, and Yale affiliates are welcome to attend our monthly meetings.